How Much Does a Wedding Planner Cost in DC, MD, and VA? (2026 Real Talk Edition)

 Questions to Actually Ask

-Skip the basic stuff.
-Get into the real details:
+Skip the basic stuff and get into the real details:

-• "What's actually included vs. what's extra?"
-(Get it in writing)
+• "What's actually included versus what's extra?"
+(Get it in writing.)

-• "How many weddings do you take per weekend/month?"
-(You don't want to be one of five)
+• "How many weddings do you take per weekend or month?"
+(You don't want to be one of five.)

 • "Who's my actual point person?"
 (Is it them or an assistant?)